mdfarragher/DLR/Regression/HousePricePrediction/README.md

 Inside the batch function we call **GetBatch** twice to get a feature batch and a corresponding label batch.
 Then we call **TrainBatch** to train the neural network on these two batches of training data.

 The **TrainBatch** method returns the loss and error, but only for training on the 16-record batch.
 So we simply add up all these values and divide them by the number of batches in the dataset.
-That gives us the average loss and error for the predictions on the training partition at the end of the current epoch, and we report this to the console.
+That gives us the average loss and error for the predictions on the training partition during the current epoch, and we report this to the console.

 So now we know the training loss and error for one single training epoch.
-The next step is to test the network by creating predictions for the data in the testing partition and calculate the testing error.
+The next step is to test the network by making predictions about the data in the testing partition and calculate the testing error.

 Put this code inside the epoch loop and right below the training code: